The Zombie Book

 “I bet you’re hungry!” shouted the first man

-I settled in deeper against the ground, as if I could hide myself any better than the dark.
+I settled in deeper against the ground as if I could hide myself any better than the dark.
 Their voices sounded far off, maybe fifty kilometers.
 I felt a small measure of safety in that knowledge, but it was short lived when I saw the first beam of a flashlight shine over us.
 My heart began to race and I had to fight against my fight or flight response to either stand up and shoot toward the source of the light or make a run for it.
-I tried to look away from the light, so it didn’t destroy my night vision, and concentrate on the sounds around us.
+I tried to look away from the light, so it didn’t destroy my night vision and concentrate on the sounds around us instead.
 A second beam of light shined directly over my head, and then passed us by.
-We were shrouded in darkness again and I let out a breath or relief that I quickly swallowed when I felt boots step over me.
+We were in darkness again and I let out a breath of relief that I quickly swallowed when I felt boots step over me.
 One boot was on either side of my legs and then the man bent down, smiling.

 “Well, hello, hello,” he said inches from my face.
 Fuck!

 I didn’t wait for him to say another word.
 I didn’t wait to learn his intentions.
 Noble wasn’t the usual sort of man.
-Horny, impassionate, brutal, that was the usual.
+Horny, impassioned, brutal.
+That was the usual.
 I made a move for my machete.
 I’d shove it into his throat.
 It’d be a nice quiet death, long and painful but quiet.
 I brought the machete up quick, but he fell on top of me, pinning my arms with his knees and grabbing my head with one large hand.
-At this close I could see the deep brown of his eyes and smell the coffee on his breath.
-He was rugged handsome, but that was really the only sort of handsome left, wasn’t it.
+At this close, I could see the deep brown of his eyes and smell the coffee on his breath.
+God, I missed coffee.
+He was ruggedly handsome, but that was really the only sort of handsome left.
+Soft people didn’t live long.

 “Were you going to kill me after what we did for you?” he asked inches from my face.

 I gave him mean eyes as he held my head hard against the tree.
 “If you and your men want payment, take it!
-But, leave my daughter out of this, please.”
+But, leave my son out of this.”

-He smiled and looked down at Lady.
-She had her father’s eyes, large blue soul piercing eyes.
-She looked up at him with those eyes; so scared as she clung to her mommy, hungry, cold and exhausted from traveling.
+He smiled and looked down at Chris.
+He had his father’s eyes, large blue soul-piercing eyes.
+He looked up at him with those eyes; so scared as he clung to his mommy, hungry, cold and exhausted.

 He looked back up at me and ignored my words.
 “What are you doing out here?”